 Harvard and Jake’s Resume Templates: why their LinkedIn-like structure wins recruiter attention

-In this article, you’ll learn:
+In this article, updated for 2026, you’ll learn:

 - How LinkedIn-style resume formats improve your odds with both ATS software and human recruiters.